 Of course, there is a way to avoid going to the regular banks, or we wouldn’t have a flourishing online gambling industry.
 What you need is to open an online gambling merchant account with a high-risk merchant account provider.

 A high-risk merchant account provider deals primarily with high-risk businesses, like online casinos and poker sites, and can provide a suitable solution for receiving and processing payments online.
 With a high-risk account, you can focus on growing your business, knowing that scaling is safe even if higher revenue means more chargebacks.

 5 Star Processing can help you get your online gambling merchant account with a very fast approval process.
-We already work with several gaming & gambling businesses, and have a lot of experience of assisting high risk businesses.
+We already work with several gaming & gambling businesses and have a lot of experience assisting high-risk businesses.
 We also offer some of the lowest fees for processing payments in the US market.